chakranarendra/narendra.github.io/README.md

       pip install -r requirements.txt
 ### Database
-- Download the [kriptomist SQLite database from 2020-07-03](https://bit.ly/3eWhJ6B) and save it to `db/kriptomist.sqlite`
+- Download the [greed SQLite database from 2020-07-03](https://bit.ly/3eWhJ6B) and save it to `db/greed.sqlite`

   **OR**